ryansurf/cli-surf/README.md

 Optional, sends a surf report to a specified email.

 You will need to setup an email account that is able to utilize SMTP services.
-I used Gmail, following Method #1 outlined [here](https://www.cubebackup.com/blog/how-to-use-google-smtp-service-to-send-emails-for-free/).
+Gmail can be used, following Method #1 outlined [here](https://www.cubebackup.com/blog/how-to-use-google-smtp-service-to-send-emails-for-free/).
 After doing this, change the variables in `.env`

 The Email Server can be executed using one of the following methods.
 ```bash